Live2Create Leadership Academy

 My student says they're not doing "real school."
 Should I be worried?

 This is one of the most common things we hear in October.
 What your student means is: it doesn't feel like school used to feel.
 That's accurate — and intentional.
 They are covering Math, ELA, Science, and Social Studies every week, aligned to Georgia standards.
-They're also building real projects, developing real skills, and being asked real questions about who they are.
+They're also building real projects and being asked real questions about who they are.
 That's not less rigorous.
-It's more demanding in ways that take time to get used to.
+It's more demanding in ways that take time to get used to — especially for middle schoolers who've been trained to comply rather than create.

 What if my student falls behind in math?

 We catch it immediately.
 The Week 1 math placement inventory exists precisely to prevent students from sitting in content they're not ready for.
-If your student has gaps, we address them from their actual level.
+If your student has gaps from previous years, we address them from their actual level.
 You'll see exactly where they are in their PLP, updated quarterly.
-A student working at the right level makes more real progress than one sitting through content that's too advanced or too easy.
+A student working at the right level makes more real progress than one sitting through content that's too advanced or too easy — even if the right level is temporarily below their grade label.

 My student isn't talking much about what they're doing.
 How do I know what's happening?

+That's a middle school problem as much as a school problem.
 The Learner Narrative gives you a specific, coach-authored picture four times a year.
-Your quarterly PLP review is a 30–45 minute conversation with your student and their coach — you'll hear more there than in a month of asking "how was school?"
+Your quarterly PLP review is a 30–45 minute conversation with your student and their coach — you'll hear more there than in weeks of "how was school?"
 The Student-Led Conference in March is especially powerful: your student runs that meeting themselves.
 Between those touchpoints, your coach is reachable via Newton within 48 hours.

 What does my student do during field experience days?

-Tuesdays and Thursdays include off-site experiences aligned to their leadership track — visiting a business, shadowing a professional, attending a community event, or working with a partner organization.
+Field experiences are off-site visits aligned to their leadership track — visiting a business, shadowing a professional, attending a community event, or working with a partner organization.
 Students go with a prepared purpose and come back with something documented.
+These aren't tours.
 Live2Create provides all transportation.
 You never need to coordinate field day logistics.
+Community partners are vetted before students visit.

-How do I support my student's learning at home?
+How do I support my student at home without recreating traditional school?

 Ask about the project, not the homework.
 "What are you building right now?
 What's the hardest part?
 What did your coach say about it?"
 These questions open more than "did you finish your work?"
-Knowing your student's current PLP goals lets you reinforce them naturally without turning home into a tutoring session.
+Middle schoolers respond to being taken seriously.
+Knowing your student's current PLP goals — which you'll have after every quarterly review — lets you reinforce them naturally at home.

 My student chose a Leadership Track.
-Can they switch?
+Can they change it?

 At the end of each year, every student evaluates their track: does this still fit?
 Mid-year changes are rare and handled case-by-case with the coach.
-A student who discovers mid-year that they love problem-solving and wants to move from Creative Arts to Social Impact is doing exactly what this model is designed for.
-That's growth, not instability.
+A middle schooler who discovers in Unit 3 that they love problem-solving and wants to shift from Creative Arts to Social Impact is doing exactly what this model is designed for.
+That's growth, not indecision.
+Track identity is expected to evolve across the middle school years.

-My student says they have a "Grounding Journal."
+My student mentions a "Grounding Journal."
 What is that?

-Every day begins with a 30-minute Morning Grounding session — reflection, a journal prompt, and quiet writing time.
+Every day begins with a 30-minute Morning Grounding session — scripture or reflection, a journal prompt, and quiet writing time.
 The journal is personal and never read without permission.
-Twice per year students choose entries to include in their portfolio with a short reflection.
-It's one of the practices students most consistently say they're glad existed by the time they reach the Capstone Showcase.
+Twice per year students select entries to include in their portfolio with a short reflection.
+Middle schoolers rarely get uninterrupted space to think and write about what actually matters to them.
+The Grounding Journal is that space every day.

 What does my student walk away with at year's end?

 A curated portfolio of six major projects.
-A mastery transcript documenting skill levels across all four subjects.
+A mastery transcript documenting academic skill levels across all four subjects.
 A year-end Learner Narrative.
-Leadership track development with field experience documentation.
-And a Capstone presentation they gave in front of a real audience — evidence that they can stand behind what they've built and speak for themselves.
+Leadership track development with documented field experiences.
+A Capstone presentation they gave in front of a real audience.
+And a personal letter from their coach.
+That is a complete picture of a year of real learning — and most middle schools cannot offer anything like it.

 Your coach is your primary contact.